How the billing structure works in GCP

 Parsing Collected Data

-- The collected data will be converted into Yasu’s internal format and stored in the vector database for cost optimization and recommendation generation
+- The collected data will be converted into Yasu’s internal format for cost optimization and recommendation generation

 -